smithy-lang/smithy/docs/source-2.0/guides/model-linters.rst

 sensitive information but are not marked with the ``@sensitive`` trait.
 This does not apply to shapes where the ``@sensitive`` trait would be invalid.
 Users may also configure this validator with a custom list of terms, and choose to ignore the built-in defaults.
-The defaults terms include categories of personal information such as 'birth day', 'billing address', 'zip code', or 'gender'.
+The defaults terms include types of personal information such as 'birth day', 'billing address', 'zip code', or 'gender', as well as information that could be maliciously exploited such as  'password', 'secret key', or 'credit card'.

 Rationale
     Sensitive information often incurs legal requirements regarding the handling and logging